Capstone Experience

 Poster Presentation - A Winning Capstone Experience

-Senior business analytics students enrolled in the Capstone Course, BUAL 5860, compete to win cash prizes and certificates in the Business Analytics Student Poster Competition hosted by the Department of Business Analytics and Information Systems at Harbert College of Business each Spring and Fall Semester.
+Students who major or minor in Business Analytics are required to partake in a capstone project at the conclusion of their course work.
+The students will need to define their own objectives, find patterns in the data through descriptive analytics techniques and create predictive models using machine learning approaches.
+Teams compete to win cash prizes and certificates in the Business Analytics Poster Competition hosted by the Department of Business Analytics and Information Systems at Harbert College of Business each Spring and Fall Semester.

 Judging Criteria